-- ug Creates the User guide in the doc/ug subdirectory (only when using the development sources). - dg Creates the Developers' guide in the doc/dg subdirectory (only when using the development sources). - doxygen Creates the Doxygen code documentation in the doc/doxygen subdirectory. - tutorials Creates the ESPResSo tutorials in the doc/tutorials subdirectory. - doc Creates all documentation in the doc subdirectory (only when using the development sources).
+- uninstall Uninstalls ESPResSo, i.e. removes all files that were installed during make install.
+The variables are identical to the variables of the install-target. - ug Creates the User guide in the doc/ug subdirectory (only when using the development sources). - dg Creates the Developers' guide in the doc/dg subdirectory (only when using the development sources). - doxygen Creates the Doxygen code documentation in the doc/doxygen subdirectory. - tutorials Creates the ESPResSo tutorials in the doc/tutorials subdirectory.

+doc Creates all documentation in the doc subdirectory (only when using the development sources).

 A number of options are available when calling make.
-The most interesting option is probably -j num\jobs, which can be used for parallel compilation on computers that have more than one CPU or core. num\jobs specifies the maximal number of jobs that will be run.
-Setting num\jobs to the number of available processors speeds up the compilation process significantly.
+The most interesting option is probably -j num_jobs, which can be used for parallel compilation on computers that have more than one CPU or core. num_jobs specifies the maximal number of jobs that will be run.
+Setting num_jobs to the number of available processors speeds up the compilation process significantly.

-3.4.
+3.3.
 Running ESPResSo